heydoctor/synaptik/README.md

 render(<App />, window.root);
 ```

-Now, you can access your stores and your state with one of our convenient interfaces with full type safety:
+Now, you can access your stores and state with the `useSynapse` hook:

-#### `useSynapse` hook
+> NOTE: if your selector functions returns non-primitive values in an array,
+> you must mark the array `as const` for Typescript to properly infer the signatures of the destructured elements

 ```tsx
 import { useSynapse } from 'app/lib/synaptik';